-One may try to insert more spurion vertexes into the loop, as shown in Figure \ref{fg:5}.
-Noticing the arrow direction of propagators, the Feynman rules require that either the fermion line or the boson line has odd number of vertexes inserted.
-Checking the R-symmetry conservation condition turns out that $r_X = r_Y$ is still required to ensure the existence of the diagram.
-So we get the same conclusion as discussed before.
+To see whether the gaugino mass can be generated beyond our simplest type of models, one may try to insert more spurion vertices into the loop, as shown in Figure~\ref{fg:5}.
+Noticing directions of propagators, the Feynman rules require that both the fermion line and the boson line have odd numbers of vertices inserted.
+Checking the R-symmetry conservation condition turns out that $r_X = r_Y$ is still required for a valid diagram.
+So we get the same no-go conclusion as discussed before.

 \begin{fmffile}{fg5}

 \end{fmffile}